 George Müller was an evangelist of the 1800s, as well as the director of an orphanage in England.
-To this day, his name is practically synonymous with “faith” in many Christian minds.
+To this day, his name is practically synonymous with “faith” in many a Christian’s mind.
 Below, you will read his description of real faith and how to cultivate it.
-It is a beautiful statement that I find very inspiring.
-I just had to reproduce it here.
+It is a beautiful and very inspiring statement.

 Faith is the substance of things hoped for, the evidence of things not seen … Through faith we understand that the worlds were framed by the word of God, so that things which are seen were not made of things which do appear.

 — Hebrews 11:1, 3

 First: What is faith?
 In the simplest manner in which I am able to express it, I answer: Faith is the assurance that the thing which God has said in His Word is true, and that God will act according to what He has said in His Word.
 This assurance, this reliance on God’s Word, this confidence is faith.

 No impressions are to be taken in connection with faith.
 Impressions have neither one thing nor the other to do with faith.
 Faith has to do with the Word of God.
 It is not impressions, strong or weak, which will make any difference.
 We have to do with the written Word and not ourselves or our impressions.

 Probabilities are not to be taken into account.
 Many people are willing to believe regarding those things that seem probable to them.
 Faith has nothing to do with probabilities.
 The province of faith begins where probabilities cease and sight and sense fail.
 A great many of God’s children are cast down and lament their want of faith.
 They write to me and say that they have no impressions, no feeling, they see no probability that the thing they wish will come to pass.
 Appearances are not to be taken into account.
 The question is—whether God has spoken it in His Word.